 A carrier contract is much more than just the base discount.
 To truly cut costs, you need to look at the entire agreement.
 Pay close attention to accessorial fees, fuel surcharges, minimum charges, and dimensional weight (DIM) factors, as these can quickly erode your savings.
 Every one of these elements is negotiable.
 For example, you can ask for a cap on fuel surcharges or a waiver for common fees like residential delivery charges.
 A thorough parcel and LTL contract optimization focuses on restructuring these nuanced terms to align with your specific shipping profile, ensuring you get a deal that’s truly beneficial.

-When to Use a Third-Party Shipping Platform
+When Should You Use a Third-Party Shipping Platform?

 If you’re managing a high volume of shipments, you know how quickly the complexities can stack up.
 Juggling multiple carriers, tracking rates, and ensuring accuracy on every invoice is a full-time job in itself.
 This is where a third-party shipping platform can be a game-changer.
 Instead of trying to manage everything in-house, you can partner with experts who bring technology, industry relationships, and deep knowledge to the table.